Moselle River Bike & Barge Tour Itinerary

 - If you cancel between 0 and 60 days prior to the start of your tour, all tour payments will be forfeited.

-Lodging for 7 nights on the barge, 7 breakfasts, 6 three-course dinners, free glass of wine or beer with dinner onboard, coffee & tea, bus transfer to Daun, entrance to castle at Cochem, bicycle, helmet, tour guides, van support, free wifi, daily cleaning & linens.
+Lodging for 7 nights on the barge, 7 breakfasts, 6 three-course dinners, free glass of wine or beer with dinner onboard, 2 wine tastings, coffee & tea, bus transfer to Daun, entrance to castle at Cochem, transfer between the Metz train station and the barge, bicycle, helmet, tour guides, van support, free wifi, daily cleaning & linens.
 Pack a sandwich on the barge or buy lunch.
 Airfare and crew tips not included.

 FREE USE OF BIKES